Zanzibar Travel Guide + 5 Things You Should Know

-Spending your honeymoon in Zanzibar – it sounds dreamy doesn’t it?
-Here’s why we think this stunning African island with white beaches, glittering oceans and a unique history should be at the top of your honeymoon bucket list.
+Our ultimate Zanzibar Travel Guide!
+Here’s why we think this stunning African island with white beaches, glittering oceans, and a unique history should be at the top of your bucket list.

-This past August we spent an epic 27 days in Africa for our honeymoon.
-We started with 7 days in Zanzibar & then continued on to other amazing destinations like Serengeti National Park in Tanzania; Amboseli Safari in Kenya, climbing Kilimanjaro and Gorilla-trekking in Uganda.
+This past August, we spent an epic 27 days in Africa during our honeymoon.
+We started with seven days in Zanzibar and then continued on to other amazing destinations like Serengeti National Park and Gorilla trekking in Uganda.

-We spent 4 nights on Jambiani beach, which is one of the best beaches in Zanzibar – on the Southeast of the island and 3 nights in Stonetown.
-This itinerary worked out perfectly for us, because it meant we spent our first few days relaxing on the white sand beaches of Paje.
-We wanted to de-stress after our wedding in Italy and so doing nothing more than swimming, eating & drinking cocktails was just what the doctor ordered.
+We spent 4 nights on Jambiani Beach, which is one of the best beaches in Zanzibar – on the Southeast of the island and 3 nights in Stonetown.
+This itinerary worked out perfectly for us because it meant we spent our first few days relaxing on the white sand beaches of Paje.
+We wanted to de-stress after our wedding in Italy, and, so doing nothing more than swimming, eating and drinking cocktails on Jambiani was just what the doctor ordered.

 Stonetown on the other hand was pretty jam-packed as there’s lots to see.
 We recommend visiting the Old Slave Market, doing a boat tour to Prison Island to see the giant tortoises and visiting the Darajani market.
 In the evening make sure you head to the beach to watch the sunset preferably at one of the many bars and restaurants dotted along the beach.
 We liked The Beach House.